-formatstring\$ A string expression containing characters that format a numeric
+formatstring\$ A string expression containing characters that format a numeric expression.

-.
+Digit position.

 Decimal point position.

-Exponential format.
+Λ Exponential format.

 + Sign.

-or a string expression
+Or a string expression

-!
-Print corresponding characters of string.

-\ Print first n characters of string, where n is the number of blanks between the slashes.
+- !
+Print corresponding characters of string. - Print first n characters of string, where n is the number of blanks between the slashes.